ariadnavigo/cras/README.md

 # cras - The Anti-Procrastination Tool

-cras is an unapologetic daily task planner and manager for your terminal and WM status bar.
-It holds your tasks only for a limited amount of time (24 hours, by default).
+cras is an unapologetic task list manager for your terminal and WM status bar, but with a catch: Task lists are accessible only for a limited amount of time set by the user!

 ## Build